- Home

 Allied Health Humanities

 We take a special interest in allied health humanities and look to push the boundaries of the field to include nursing and midwifery.
 Work within our Group looks at inter-professional education, the heritage of allied health professions, and mentoring.
-Our latest Banner Project, funded by Northumbria’s Institute of Humanities, explores the contribution that humanities might have to make current challenges in midwifery and changes in models of care as outlined in the Better Births National Maternity Review and the more recent Ockenden Report.
+A Banner Project, funded by Northumbria’s Institute of Humanities, explored the contribution that humanities might have to make current challenges in midwifery and changes in models of care as outlined in the Better Births National Maternity Review and the more recent Ockenden Report.
 It is our belief that Humanities subjects have a significant role to play in the advancement of effective and sustainable healthcare and communication for the future.

 Membership